vadim-sartakov/common-tools/README.md

 # Shared tools
-Cross-platform framework agnostic functionality which can be used both on client or server.
+Cross-platform framework agnostic useful set of tools which can be used on client or server.

 ## Security